junwatu/recipe-nutritional-analysis/blog/README.md

 The `server.js` file is the server code.
 It has three main routes:

-Here’s the updated Markdown table with the specified routes:

 | Route         | Method | Description                                                                        |
 |---------------|--------|------------------------------------------------------------------------------------|
 | `/analyze`    | POST   | Accepts a recipe in JSON format and returns nutritional analysis of the recipe.     |